JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 # poudriere ports -c -B 2024Q1
 ```

-It's sad to have to recreate the default ports tree entirely, but there is [no built-in support to switch branches for an existing ports tree in `poudriere` yet](https://github.com/freebsd/poudriere/issues/508).
+It’s sad to have to recreate the default ports tree entirely, but there is [no built-in support to switch branches for an existing ports tree in `poudriere` yet](https://github.com/freebsd/poudriere/issues/508).